221V/n2o_4.4/README.md

 Erlang version
 --------------

-We don't accept any reports of problems related to ESL or Ubuntu packaging.
+We don't accept any reports of problems related to ESL or Ubuntu/Debian packaging.
-We only support Erlang built from sources, official Windows package, built with kerl or installed on Mac with homebrew.
+We don't accept any reports of problems related to Windows / Mac packaging.
+We only support our own technical solutions, when there are agreements about it.
 If you have any problems with your favourite Erlang package for your OS, please report issues to package maintainer.

 Posting Issues on Github
 -------